MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/deploy-remote-assist.md

 1. Log into the M365 or O365 Administrator Portal using your organization’s admin account: https://www.microsoft.com/en-us/microsoft-365/business/office-365-administration

-2. Make sure the “Try the new admin center” toggle is turned off.
+2. Make sure the **Try the new admin center** toggle is turned off.

 3. In the left navigation bar, select **Billing > Subscriptions**.

 4. Select **Assign to users**.

 5. You can **add individual users** to your free trial or paid subscription to Dynamics 365 Remote Assist.
 Select **Add a user**.
-You can find more information about adding users here.
+You can find more information about adding users [here](https://docs.microsoft.com/en-us/office365/admin/add-users/add-users?view=o365-worldwide).

 6. Fill out the users of your organization you would like to add and be sure to provide them with Dynamics 365 Remote Assist and Microsoft Teams licenses under the **Product licenses** section.
 If you were using a Dynamics 365 Remote Assist Attach license, you would do the same actions.

 7. You can also **add multiple users** to your free trial or paid subscription to Dynamics 365 Remote Assist or Dynamics 365 Remote Assist Attach.
 Select **More > Import multiple users**.
 Fill out the CSV file, set user options, and view your results.

-8. After you have added your users to your free trial or paid subscription to Dynamics 365 Remote Assist or Dynamics 365 Remote Assist Attach, you can now **assign licenses** to them through the Microsoft 365 or Office 365 administrator portal through instructions here.
+8. After you have added your multiple users to your free trial or paid subscription to Dynamics 365 Remote Assist or Dynamics 365 Remote Assist Attach, you can now **assign licenses** to them through the Microsoft 365 or Office 365 administrator portal through instructions [here](https://docs.microsoft.com/en-us/office365/admin/manage/assign-licenses-to-users?view=o365-worldwide).
 Note: You can assign licenses Dynamics 365 Remote Assist to up to 20 users on the Licenses page or you can assign licenses to multiple users on the Active users page.

+9. The users in your organization can now set up Dynamics 365 Remote Assist on their device.
+Instructions below.

 ## Prerequisites for setting up your device (for individuals in an organization)
-1. The IT Admin of your organization must add you as a user and assign you D365 Remote Assist or D365 Remote Assist Attach license **and** Microsoft Teams license in the Microsoft 365 or Office 365 administrator portal, instructions are above.
+- The IT Admin of your organization must add you as a user and assign you D365 Remote Assist or D365 Remote Assist Attach license **and** Microsoft Teams license in the Microsoft 365 or Office 365 administrator portal, instructions are above.
-2. A Microsoft Teams account.
+- A [Microsoft Teams account](https://teams.microsoft.com/start).
 Sign up, sign in, and add your Contacts.
-More information can be found here.
+More information can be found [here](https://docs.microsoft.com/en-us/dynamics365/mixed-reality/remote-assist/use-microsoft-teams-with-remote-assist).
-3. A HoloLens 1, HoloLens 2, or mobile device.
+- A HoloLens 1, HoloLens 2, or mobile device.
 Licensing and Product requirements can be found here.

 ## Deploying Dynamics 365 Remote Assist on your device (for individuals in an organization)